 Mary Thomas's Dictionary of Embroidery Stitches

 This cross stitch variation is popular in Assisi embroidery, but it can be used for borders or textured fillings as well.
 It results in a nice plaited line.
 Therefor, to work it correctly, it isn't possible to first stitch a row of half cross stitches, crossing them with the upper diagonal on the way back, because all the diagonals have to interlace with each other.

 Nordic Needle shows three versions of working the long-armed cross stitch in their stitch dictionary.
-One starts with a normal full cross stitch, the second with the first long arm, and the third adds a little compensational stitch at the beginning and end of each row.
+One starts with a normal full Cross Stitch, the second with the first long arm, and the third adds a little compensational stitch at the beginning and end of each row.
 In Mary Thomas's Dictionary of Embroidery Stitches, you will find only the open second version.
 I used the first version in my Assisi sampler, and this is what I will show here.
-You can easily check up the other two versions on the Nordic Needle website by clicking on the link above.
+You can easily check up the other two versions on the Nordic Needle website by following the link above.

 As a general rule, the end of the row remains open, that is you don't work another simple cross stitch at the end as you did at the start.
 However, ending a row of long-armed cross stitch at a slanted outline can prove a bit tricky, as I demonstrated in the Assisi sampler.
 My personal solution to this problem was as follows:

 For the second row, it is best to return to the left side and work it again from left to right.
 If you don't want to waste thread, however, you can work the second row from right to left, but you have to consider that it will result in a reversed braiding of the threads.